johnaboucha/bubble-gum-cards-api/content/docs.md

 Making a request to the Bubble Gum Cards API is easy.

 Open up a Terminal, Postman, or another tool to make a request for a resource.
-In the example below, a request is made to the baseball card with the ID 1.
+In the example below, a request is made to the baseball card with an ID equal to 1.

 	http://localhost:8000/api/cards/1